-Cancer Epidemiologic Research in Understudied Populations Webinar Series
+Research in Understudied Populations and Cancer Disparities Webinar Series

-Any interested individual is invited to participate; however, pre-registration is required.
+All interested individuals are invited to participate, but pre-registration is required.
 Each presentation will be about 30-40 minutes in length and allow for 30 minutes of discussion.
 Instructions for connecting to the webinars will be sent via e-mail to individuals who register.

 For more information, please visit Think Tank on Understudied Populations in Cancer Epidemiologic Research: Implications for Future Needs.